Nanoscale Three-Dimensional Imaging of Integrated Circuits using a Scanning Electron Microscope and Transition-Edge Sensor Spectrometer: MINT System Description

 \subsection{System Geometry and Magnification}

-The geometric magnification of an X-ray CT instrument is one factor determining the achievable spatial resolution, with high magnification factors improving spatial resolution.
-High magnification results in projected sample features at the detector plane which are much larger than in the sample itself (Fig. \ref{fig:magnification}).
-The system magnification is defined as the ratio of the source-to-detector distance (S$_D$) and the source-to-feature distance (S$_F$)
+The geometric magnification of an X-ray CT instrument is one factor determining the achievable spatial resolution (Fig. \ref{fig:magnification}).
+There are two magnification factors to consider: the projection magnification \emph{M}$_{projection}$ and the system magnification \emph{M}$_{system}$. \emph{M}$_{projection}$ is the magnification of a certain feature size onto the X-ray detector, and is given by

-In TOMCAT, the X-ray target is deposited directly onto the IC wafer, resulting in a small S$_F$ (SM, Section S2).
-S$_F$ is set by the target thickness, the sample thickness, and the thickness of a silicon layer left between the sample and target, referred to as the spacer layer.
-This micrometer-scale distance results in high system magnification, even when the X-ray detector is held closer to the sample to increase the X-ray flux incident on the TES spectrometer.

-The system magnification should equal or exceed the design magnification to resolve the minimum expected feature size.
-The design magnification requires that the magnification factor be large enough such that the smallest magnified feature will be width of a single TES pixel (D$_w$).
-Here, the size of the aperture over the pixel serves as the pixel dimension and has a width of 320~$\mu$m.
-Since the TES pixels in an array do not touch and the TES pixel pitch (D$_p$, 550~$\mu$m) is larger than \emph{D$_w$}, \emph{D$_p$} must be used to determine the design magnification factor needed.
+where \emph{D$_p$} is the TES pixel pitch and \emph{F$_S$} is the minimum desired feature size.
+In the current TES spectrometer, each TES pixel has an aperture 320~$\mu$m wide, setting the pixel width.
+Since pixels in an array do not touch and the pixel pitch (550~$\mu$m) is larger than the pixel width, \emph{D$_p$} must be used to determine the projection magnification.
 A factor of 2 was included and used to design the imaging geometry to provide margin for error, as explained further below.
-The design magnification is then defined as
+The minimum expected feature size in the demonstration IC sample was expected to be 160~nm, leading to a projection magnification of 6875.

+To resolve a given feature size the system magnification should equal or exceed the projection magnification. \emph{M}$_{system}$ is defined as the ratio of the source-to-detector distance (\emph{S$_D$}) and the source-to-feature distance (\emph{S$_F$})